alanng10/class-lang/Info/Article/Word/a.md

 Word "char" has meaning that is character code.

-Word "letter" has meaning that is alphabet character.
+Word "alpha" has meaning that is alphabet character.

 Word "digit" has meaning that is number character.